Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation

 \subsection{Multiple Layer-2 Packet Transmissions per RRI}

-To improve the reliability of SL communication, the Packet Data Convergence Protocol (PDCP) duplication mechanism has been standardized in 3GPP \cite{3gpp.37.985}, where a PDCP Packet Data Unit (PDU) is duplicated into two (or more) instances and transmitted on two (or more) PRBs.
-In this section, we investigate the impact of multiple Layer-2 packet transmissions per RRI on the packet reception gain for asynchronous $R_c$ decrementation.
+To improve the reliability of SL communication, the Packet Data Convergence Protocol (PDCP) duplication mechanism has been standardized in 3GPP \cite{3gpp.37.985}, whereby a PDCP Packet Data Unit (PDU) is duplicated into two (or more) instances and transmitted on two (or more) PRBs.
+In this section, we investigate the impact of multiple Layer-2 packet transmissions per RRI.

 Since each UE now uses $N_{Se}$ PRBs to transmit $N_{Se}$ identical copies of the PDCP PDU in each RRI, $N_{UE}$ UEs will require $N_{UE}N_{Se}$ PRBs in each RRI as the initial resource pool.
-Following the logic leading to Eq~(\ref{eq:N_o}), the resulting average $\#$ of occupied PRBs in the selection window $\overline{N_o^{asy}}(N_{Se})$, becomes
+Following the logic leading to Eq. (\ref{eq:N_o}), the resulting average number of occupied PRBs in the selection window $\overline{N_o}(N_{Se})$, becomes